nevenabgd/business_online/README.md

     ./repartition_cc_index.py \
     --crawl "CC-MAIN-2020-34"
 ```
-2. download cc data (Note: Replace 'CC-MAIN' with crawl snapshot you want to process, and bucket can be between 0-9)
+2. download cc data (Note: Replace 'CC-MAIN-2020-34' with crawl snapshot you want to process, and bucket can be between 0-9)
 ```bash
 spark-submit \
     --executor-memory 2G \